|Jack Mitchell (#46600245)|

 Here is a poem from the Remembrance Card of David Waller Mitchell, my great grandfather who died on October 12, 1909.

-He served as a Private in the Confederate Army from Pittsylvania County, VA and survived Pickett's Charge at the Battle of Gettysburg in PA.
+He served as a Private in the Confederate Army from Pittsylvania County, VA and survived Pickett's Charge during the Battle of Gettysburg in PA.

 A precious one from us has gone,

 The boon his love had given,